organisciak/dissertation/document/5_design_objective.md

 INSTRUCT is an easy condition to parameterize, only requiring a one-time cost from the requester to collect training examples and perhaps a slight development cost to implement instructions as a dismissable, up-front modal window.

 The intervention in INSTRUCT was partially motivated by @shu_signing_2012, who found that for reporting forms requiring a signature to confirm honesty, such as tax or insurance forms, asking people to sign at the top led to more honest reporting.
-By forefronting the instructions, this condition seems to encourage workers to be more honest about the codebook.
+By foregrounding the instructions, this condition seems to encourage workers to be more honest about the codebook.
 An unknown caveat is whether this is a persistent effect or, if after enough tasks with this condition, workers start to dismiss the information sooner.

 \newthought{The quality of contributions in the feedback condition} also improves on the baseline condition.